-The Alba Group’s mineral exploration portfolio is comprised of gold, graphite, ilmenite, base metal and iron ore projects in a cluster of countries in northern Europe (the United Kingdom, Greenland and Ireland).
+The Alba Group’s mineral exploration portfolio is comprised of gold and graphite, ilmenite, base metal and iron ore projects in a cluster of countries in northern Europe (the United Kingdom, and Greenland).
 Our focus is on unearthing hidden value from previously drilled or mined projects.

 The Geological Survey of Denmark and Greenland, GEUS, has estimated that 10 billion tonnes of ilmenite exist in the original rock within the entire Thule region, with a further 7 billion tonnes of ilmenite present in the form of placer ilmenite.

-An extensive surface drilling campaign by Alba has led to the declaration of a maiden Mineral Resource for Thule Black Sands.
+An extensive surface drilling campaign led to the declaration of a maiden Mineral Resource for Thule Black Sands.